The “I’m So Busy” Competition

 Don’t get me wrong, it’s HARD!
 I have to make a serious effort to stop myself thinking about work or to remember that I can deal with cleaning the house later.

 It takes a long time to break a negative habit and this is exactly the same.

 Now when my daughter tugs on my dress or shouts mama I resist the urge to say “Just a sec”.
 Instead I crouch straight down and ask what’s up.
 If she shows me something seemingly insignificant, like the flower she handed me this morning, I make an effort to wonder over it too.

 She takes such great joy from involving me and seeing her that way just fills me with awe.
 What could possibly be better?!

 So how can you cultivate small, mindful moments?

 - Slow down!
 Yes I know it’s obvious but sometimes we just don’t realise when we’re speeding up and getting overwhelmed.
 Try to take note of your triggers and watch out for them.
 Take a deep breath and try to start again.

 - Use mini waiting times wisely.
-Standing waiting for the kettle to boil?
+Standing to wait for the kettle to boil?
 Or for the photocopier to finish?
 I bet whilst you’re waiting you have the next 7 or 8 tasks running through your brain!
-Instead try taking a deep breath and listening to everything around you.
+Instead, try taking a deep breath and listening to everything around you.
 These small periods of time really add up and can cultivate a lot of calm.